lanchana/hikingapp/README.md

 #### General Assembly: Full Stack Web-Developer
 ---
 # Hiking Trails - Full Stack Web App
+    Hiking trails promote a healthy outdoor lifestyle.
+It helps users to find, customize, record and share outdoor activities.

 #### Features
 * Allows user to create an account and login using the email id.
 * User can save their hiking memories, along with description and photos.